Get a demo of Culture Amp

 How does Construction and Heavy Industry (500-1000) compare?

-The highest scoring question for Construction & Heavy Industry (500-1000) had 88% of people agreeing that they know what they need to do to be successful in their role (+1% compared to overall) while they were generally most positive about Inclusion.
+The highest scoring question for Construction & Heavy Industry (500-1000) had 88% of people agreeing that they know what they need to do to be successful in their role (+1% compared to overall) while they were generally most positive about Growth.

 Which questions matter the most?